obiwanjacobi/NRestGen/README.md

 - types: supported media-types for the body (optional).

 Based on the relations defined in the resource model, GET-links are provided for each related resource type.
 For `self` also DELETE and PUT are available.
+One-to-many and one-to-one links should be included (navigation properties in model).

 > Include these links in the body of the OPTIONS (verb) result?